8200383/.github/profile/README.md

-# SCHOOL OF MANAGEMENT AND TECHNOLOGY
+# ESTG - IPP | SCHOOL OF MANAGEMENT AND TECHNOLOGY
+## Degree in Informatics Engineering

 Not authorized or acknowledged by IPP

 ### COPYRIGHT